ubiquity/ubiquity-dollar/packages/contracts/docs/security-monitoring-runbook.md

 - First run only stores baseline and does not trigger actions.
 - If monitor connectivity fails, no on-chain action is sent.
-- If notification transport fails, incident handling still executes; check monitor logs for transport errors.
+- If notification transport fails, the monitor throws and **does not** silently swallow the error — inspect monitor logs for transport errors.
 - Keep admin key isolated (prefer dedicated guardian account with least required permissions).